Rawtenstall Corporation Tramways

 Rawtenstall Corporation Tramways Tram No 2 1909

-Two motormen and a conductor pose for the cameraman with what is evidently a brand-new Tramcar No 2 — photo almost certainly taken in 1909.
+Two motormen and a conductor pose for the cameraman with what is evidently a brand-new Tramcar No 2 — photo undated, but almost certainly taken in 1909.
 Both motormen are wearing lancer-style tunics, the conductor a single-breasted jacket.
 With thanks to the Richard Rosa Collection.

 Rawtenstall Corporation Tramways motorman 1909